catuhana/rive/README.md

 - [`rive-gateway`](https://crates.io/crates/rive-gateway)

-    Implementation of Revolts WebSocket API.
+    Implementation of Revolt's WebSocket API.
 This is responsible for receiving events in real-time from Revolt and sending *some* information.
 It is based on [`tokio-tungstenite`](https://docs.rs/tokio-tungstenite).

     Please note that the client itself does not do a heartbeat (periodic ping to keep the connection alive), so this has to be done manually, for example by making an async task.